develffn/FundX-KB/quantower-algo/simple-strategy.md

 }
 ```

-Build your project, and if your Quantower Algo is properly assigned to an instance of Quantower, your strategy will be automatically copied to an appropriate folder and you will see it in Strategy Lookup window:
+Build your project, and if your FundX Algo is properly assigned to an instance of FundX, your strategy will be automatically copied to an appropriate folder and you will see it in Strategy Lookup window:

 ![Now your strategy is available in the Strategies Lookup](../.gitbook/assets/strategy-in-lookup.png)